Showing posts with label book reviews. Show all posts

 Kill Joy by Holly Jackson.
 This was a cute short story but I don’t think it added much to my appreciation for what I’ve read of the series so far.
 Not necessary to read overall, not awful to read, just… there.

 Forever… by Judy Blume.
 This was a re-read (for the thousandth time I’m sure) because I want to watch the Netflix show and compare and contrast them.
 I think this really held up and honestly, I love it even more now as an older woman and parent.
 I think it does a great job of showing a realistic relationship and that sex doesn’t always lead to pregnancy and that breaking up isn’t the end of the world.
-Separate post comparing the book and the show coming soon!
+Dedicated post comparing the book and the show here!

 Good Girl, Bad Blood by Holly Jackson.
 Second books usually feel like a placeholder between the first and third of a trilogy but this one held its own.
 I thought it was a really good mystery and I love how it pulled in some details from the first book that hadn’t even registered for me.
 For a teenager solving crimes the police can’t (or won’t), I feel like this is realistically written, especially considering emotions Pip feels after all she’s been through.